stakewalker/hotnews/README.md

 # Hotnews: Newsletter-to-Video Python Toolkit

 Hotnews is a dynamic Python toolkit that transforms newsletters into captivating videos with lofi music and generates stunning YouTube thumbnails.
-This project was born out of my passion for programming during the COVID lockdown, and it offers automated content extraction, video generation, thumbnail creation and YouTube channel publishing – all in one package.
+It offers automated content extraction, video generation, thumbnail creation and YouTube channel publishing – all in one package.
+Let's create amazing content with Hotnews! 🌟🚀 #Python #ContentCreation #Automation #LofiMusic #YouTube

 ## Key Features